 Vanguard has written this white paper that argues that good advisors generate an additional 3% annual return* when compared to clients who invest alone, with the largest contributor being “behavioral coaching.”
 Great advisors protect you from yourself.

 *This 3% annual return is in addition to the returns the client would achieve when investing alone, net of the fees the client pays the advisor.

 A great advisor, like a great fitness coach, helps their client to honor their commitments.
 They keep you focused on your highest priority goals.
 This means regularly reviewing progress as well as providing helpful tools to make it easier for you to achieve these goals.
 They may call you out on excessive spending or poor decision-making.
 It may not be pretty, but a great advisor keeps you in check.

 A great advisor empowers their clients through knowledge.
 They don’t tell you what to do but rather educates you as to the options, risks, and frameworks.
 Once you are on the same page and understand everything in plain language, you will be ready to make your own decisions with the guidance of the advisor.

 Great advisors will not dance around how they earn their keep or what areas of their job are easily automated.
 Since they are not hiding anything, a great advisor will walk you through how they earn their fees and what products (if any) from which they might be compensated.
-A great advisor is an open book.
+A great fee-only advisor is an open book.